Hate has no place on our campus. #NotatTU

 In cases where a faculty or staff member is found responsible for a hate crime or bias incident, penalties may include transfer, unpaid suspension, or termination.

-Any personal information obtained during the course of an investigation of a hate crime and bias incident will be handled with discretion and kept confidential to the greatest extent possible.
+Any personal information obtained during the course of an investigation of a hate crime and/or bias incident will be handled with discretion and kept confidential to the greatest extent possible.
 At times, administrators or investigating police officers may need to share information with appropriate parties.
 For instance, if the behavior or language in question seems to stem from a misunderstanding or dispute between students, information may be shared with the alleged offender in order to address the matter expeditiously.
-Additionally, the University may respond to the incident with actions including – but not limited to – campus-wide programming, conversations with student leaders, and/or meetings with individual(s) and communities most impacted separate from and while the investigation in on-going.
+Additionally, the University may respond to the incident with actions including - but not limited to - campus-wide programming, conversations with student leaders, and/or meetings with individuals and communities most impacted separate from and while the investigation is on-going.

 What is a Hate Crime?